Here at Greendale Farm we are licensed to hold up to 70 dogs. We have 2 main separate kennel blocks, the Old Block and Sally’s New Block.

 Bedding and Toys and Treats

-We are happy to accept items such as bedding and toys, as these may help your pet settle into its new environment.
-We provide plastic beds and fleeces in all the kennels, so we do ask that if you bring in bedding that it will fit in our plastic beds and it MUST BE CLEARLY NAMED, if the bedding can be machine washable just in case it gets heavily soiled, also our strict hygiene practices occasionally oblige us to throw away bedding you have bought in if it gets heavily soiled.
-No crates allowed due to hygiene practice.
-We do provide bonio’s here but you are more than welcome to bring in any treats you know your dog likes.
+We are more than happy to accept any items such as bedding and toys, as these may help your pet settle into its new environment.
+We provide plastic beds and fleeces in all the kennels and also have a massive range of blankets, duvets and soft beds too, but we do ask that if you bring in your own bedding that it MUST BE CLEARLY NAMED.
+If the bedding can be machine washable just in case it gets heavily soiled this is also preferred.
+Our strict hygiene practices occasionally oblige us to throw away bedding you have bought in if it gets heavily soiled.
+We usually put your extra bedding in with ours in a plastic bed, however if your dog doesn’t like plastic beds we can easily remove this!
+We also have a few raised beds for our older dogs, and padded arthritis beds.
+We do ask that you DO NOT bring crates due to hygiene and limited space for your dog, however if there is a specific reason your dog needs a crate, please call and speak to us about it – we try and tailor everything to your pet as best we can!
+We do provide bonio’s and chewdals as bedtime treats here but you are more than welcome to bring in any treats you know your dog likes.
 We do not give bones, raw hide or any other treat that is long lasting that can be a choking hazard.
+We are also always fully stocked up on primula squeezy cheese, cocktail sausages and lots of other high value treats which we can give to your dog in their kennel and when out and about providing you are happy for us to do this!

 We ask that your dog is fully vaccinated for their stay, we require the yearly booster vaccination and the kennel cough vaccine.
 A current vaccination certificate will need to be seen.
 All Vaccinations must be up to date a minimum of 14 days before entry.
 If the vaccinations have not been done then unfortunately we will have to deny your dog entry.
 If you do not bring in your vaccination certificate then we do have a £5 administration fee for calls we will have to make to your vet.